 Posted in Resources & Articles on Wednesday, December 16, 2020

 Whether it is anti-vaxxers or just the postponing of routine vaccinations due to the pandemic, administering/receiving vaccinations is front and center in the news.
-How prevalent is the anti-vaxxers movement during this time: yikes!
 The Lancet reported in October 2020 —

 "Social media on this topic has a grown between 7 and 8 million since 2019 (yes, one year) with over 31 million followers on Facebook."

 Because of the recent interest and concern regarding vaccinations, it is a good time to review the legal requirement of healthcare providers to report adverse reactions to vaccines.
 And, a good time to review this information with your staff.